RuhAm/AlphaDAWG/README.md

         ./generate_replicates.sh neutral 100

 100 samples for each class will be stored in the given in the `./AlphaDAWG/Data/` folder which will need to be preprocessed.

-Please note that the `nSites` variable in the `ceu_sweep.py` and `ceu_neut.py` is set to 100000 in this software for ease of running (high memory demand) but you will need to change  accordingly to fit your simulation goal (*i.e.*, change   `nSites` tp 1100000 if you want to generate 1.1 Mb sequences).

 Also, please note that, `./AlphaDAWG/AlphaDAWG_simulation_scripts/` folder we provide scripts used in our study to generate constant size (Constant_1 and Constant_2) and  fluctuating size demographic data (CEU_1 and CEU_2), which users can use to generate their own training data.